KaushikIyer16/react-cdc-renderer/SPEC.md

     children:[],
     listeners: {},
   },
-  operation: "c|u|d"
-}
+  operation: "C|U|D" (Map to Create, Update and Delete operations) }
 ```

-so the operations can be split into:
+## Operations captured and state change

-- creation of new element: before is null, after is the value of the host node,
+- creation of new element: before is null, after is the value of the host node.
-- updation of element: before contains value before the change, same logic for after.
+- updation of element: before contains node value before the update, after contains updated node values.
-- deletion of element: before is the value of the node, after is null.
+- deletion of element: before contains node value, after is null.

-## key problems which has not been addressed/solved:
+## Milestones for beta release

-- we have to extend the spec to native applications.
+- Extending the spec defined to react-native applications and other frameworks.
-- we have to write factory methods for various host environments.
+- Write factory methods for various host environments.
-- we have to build the message replayer.
-- we need to push these events to a server in a continuous fashion
-- figure out how to attach network calls associated with host change if possible.
+- Building message replayer for recreating the UI using event logs.
+- Create event capture and storage server.
+- Attaching network calls for event logging at remote location